Link: Apply now for the Citi® / AAdvantage® Executive World Elite Mastercard®

 - AAdvantage Executive Platinum status requires 200,000 Loyalty Points

-So spending on the Citi AAdvantage Executive Card could earn you elite status, which I know will interest many.
-That’s the primary reason you’ll want to consider spending money on this card.
+Spending on the Citi AAdvantage Executive Card could earn you elite status, which I know will interest many.
+That’s the primary reason you’ll want to consider this card.

-In addition to earning one Loyalty Point for every dollar spent on the Citi AAdvantage Executive Card, you can also earn 10,000 additional Loyalty Points after spending $40,000 on the card during a qualifying program year.
-In other words, for exactly $40,000 of spending, you’d earn the equivalent of 1.25x Loyalty Points per dollar spent.
+In addition to earning one Loyalty Point for every dollar spent on the Citi AAdvantage Executive Card, you can also earn up to 20,000 Loyalty Points every year just for being a cardmember:

 No Foreign Transaction Fees

-The Citi AAdvantage Executive Card has no foreign transaction fees, so this can be a good option for purchases you make abroad.
+The Citi AAdvantage Executive Card has no foreign transaction fees, so this can be a good option for purchases abroad.

 Citi AAdvantage Executive Card Lounge Benefit

-The real reason you want to get the Citi AAdvantage Executive Card is because of the incredible lounge access perk that it offers.
+One of the main reasons you may want to get the Citi AAdvantage Executive Card is because of the lounge access perks that the card offers.
 Having this card is the best way to access Admirals Clubs.
 Let’s discuss how that works.

 Receive An Admirals Club Membership